DFE-Digital/early-years-foundation-reform/README.md

 If there are issues with postgres password authentication failure:

-`> FATAL:  password authentication failed for user "dfe"`
+`> FATAL:  password authentication failed for user "boilerplate_user"`

-You can manually set a password for the user `dfe` by following these steps:
+You can manually set a password for the user `boilerplate_user` by following these steps:

-1. `docker-compose exec database psql -d postgres -U dfe`
+1. `docker-compose exec database psql -d postgres -U boilerplate_user`
 1. in the postgres cli run `\password`
 1. set the `DATABASE_PASSWORD` from `.env`